ekr/tls13-spec/draft-ietf-tls-tls13.md

 In particular, this includes any alerts sent by the server in response to client Certificate and CertificateVerify messages.

 ## 0-RTT and Anti-Replay {#anti-replay}

-As noted in {{zero-rtt-data}}, unlike 1-RTT data, TLS does not provide inherent replay protections for 0-RTT data.
-Instead, it provides mechanisms which allow a server to implement a number of limited server-side anti-replay defenses.
+As noted in {{zero-rtt-data}}, TLS does not provide inherent replay protections for 0-RTT data.
+There are two potential threats to be concerned with:

-Servers need not permit 0-RTT at all, but those which do SHOULD implement either Single-Use Tickets {{single-use-tickets}} or Client Hello Recording {{client-hello-recording}}
-as described
-below, and if not, SHOULD implement the stateless mechanism described in {{stateless-anti-replay}}.
-See {{replay-0rtt}} for more information on the limitations of these mechanisms.
+- Network attackers who mount a replay attack by simply duplicating a flight of 0-RTT data.

+- Network attackers who take advantage of client retry behavior to arrange for replay at the server.
+This threat already exists to some extent because browsers respond to network errors by attempting to retry requests.
+However, 0-RTT adds an additional dimension for any server system which does not maintain globally consistent server state.
+Specifically, if a server system has multiple zones where tickets from zone A will not be accepted in zone B, then an attacker can duplicate a ClientHello and early data intended for A to both A and B. At A, the data will be accepted in 0-RTT, but in B the server will reject 0-RTT data and instead force a full handshake.
+If the attacker, blocks the ServerHello from A, then the client will complete the handshake and retry the request, leading to duplication on the server system as a whole.

+The first class of attack can be prevented by the techniques described in this section.
+Servers need not permit 0-RTT at all, but those which do SHOULD implement one of these mechanisms.
+The second class of attack cannot be prevented at the TLS layer and must be dealt with by any application.
+Note that any application whose clients implement any kind of retry behavior already needed to implement some sort of anti-repley defense.

-In normal operation Client will not know which, if any, of these mechanisms servers actually implement and therefore MUST only send early data which they are willing to have subject to the attacks described in {{replay-0rtt}}.
+In normal operation, clients will not know which, if any, of these mechanisms servers actually implement and therefore MUST only send early data which they are willing to have subject to the attacks described in {{replay-0rtt}}.